aminraiyani68/demo-with-ngrx/README.md

 - In SCSS 7-1 pattern, index.scss main file which we call in styles.scss

+-   ngrx/effects => For API calls.
+    ngrx/schematics => Automatic generation code using command. ngrx/store => To store data and use that data in different component. ngrx/store-devtools => Just for development purpose to check the current state value and how state change.

 ## 4. Description of how the application work

+- In main folder need to install npm.
+Below is the command. npm install

+- And for run the application fire below command ng serve --port 4200 --poll 2000

+or simply npm start

+- And hint below url in the browser localhost://4200

+====== Application flow ======
+- Create a store folder src/app in that we have create reducers and index.ts file in which we are managing the multiple states.

+- We have countries and regions folders inside store folder.

+- Since we are having static regions we didn't implement effects, actions.
+We define initial state to regions array which we are using in app component.

+- Since we need to fetch dynamic countries based on selected region, we used effects for fetching the country list so it is in country.effects.ts .
+And we are using country list to bind the dropdown in app component.

 ## 5. If you ran out of time what else you would have done.